JPEG portion of video begins at 2:34 and ends at 3:35.

 When to use JPEG

-You'll usually want to use the JPEG format when you are getting your designs printed with an online printer or any traditional print shop.
-The reason for this is mostly due to the bleed and the requirements of the printers.
+Use the JPEG format when you are getting your designs printed with an online printer or any traditional print shop.
+The reason you'll want to do this is mostly due to the bleed and the requirements of the printers.
 You typically will not want to use JPEG when printing at home.

 Ask the printer beforehand if they require bleed.
 If they do, you can choose that option when downloading the JPEG format.